jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 ### UPDATE 2019-07-22:

-I chatted a bit more with Stephen after he had a chance to read the initial review, and he mentioned that when he rides his own Trail Donkey as a road bike, he generally uses slightly higher-volume tires such as a 28mm tire at 60psi as opposed to my 25mm tire at 90psi.
+I chatted a bit more with Stephen after he had a chance to read the initial review, and he mentioned that when he rides his own Traildonkey as a road bike, he generally uses slightly higher-volume tires such as a 28mm tire at 60psi as opposed to my 25mm tire at 90psi.
 That change would certainly have some effect on the road feel and may well be enough to overcome any of my complaints in that category.
 And given the TD3's clearance, there's no reason you couldn't even go